Qatar national football team: Rise (1970s–1980s)

-1980–1990
+1980s–1990s

-Their Asian Cup debut came in 1980 under head coach Evaristo de Macedo.
+Qatar debuted for their first Asian Cup in the 1980 Asian Cup under head coach Evaristo de Macedo.
 They had qualified for the tournament after topping a relatively easy group composing of Bangladesh and Afghanistan.
-Their showing in the main tournament was unimpressive, making an early exit from the group stages with two defeats, one draw and one win.
+In the main tournament, Qatar was unsuccessful in advancing to the Knockout stage, making an early exit from the competition with two defeats, one draw and one win.

-Qatar narrowly lost to Iraq in the finals of the 1984 Gulf Cup, nonetheless they were named runners-up, their most impressive accolade until 1992.
+In 1984, Qatar narrowly lost to Iraq in the finals of the 1984 Gulf Cup, nonetheless they were named runners-up, one of their most impressive achievements until their 1992 Gulf Cup.

 They failed to make it out of the preliminary stages of the 1982 and 1986 World Cup qualifying rounds.
 However, the team qualified for both the 1984 and 1988 editions of the Asian Cup.
-They fell short of qualifying for the semi-finals of the 1984 tournament, with Saudi Arabia's Mohaisen Al-Jam'an's 88th-minute goal against Kuwait ensuring a semi-final position for both teams.
-They also missed out on a semi-final place in 1988; however, they notably defeated Japan by a score of 3–0.
+They fell short of qualifying for the semi-finals of the 1984 tournament, with Saudi Arabia's Mohaisen Al-Jam'an's 88th-minute goal against Kuwait, ensuring a semi-final position for both teams.
+They also missed out on a semi-final place in 1988, however, they notably defeated Japan by a score of 3–0.

-1990–2000
+Golden era (1990s–2000s)

-Qatar arguably reached its peak in the 1990s, attaining its highest-ever FIFA rating (53) in August 1993.
+Qatar arguably reached its peak in the 1990s, attaining a FIFA rating of (53) in August 1993.
 Qatar started off with an emphatic qualifying campaign for the 1990 World Cup, finishing at the top of their group.
-They were denied a spot in the World Cup after finishing below the United Arab Emirates and South Korea in the final round of the qualifiers.
+However they couldn't advance in the tournament, due to finishing below the United Arab Emirates and South Korea in the final round of the qualifiers.

-In 1990, the national team once again finished runners-up in the Gulf Cup as Kuwait won the final two matches of the tournament.
-Two years later, they won the competition on home soil for the first time under the leadership of Sebastião Lapola, despite a 1–0 loss against Saudi Arabia in their final game.
+In the 1990 Gulf Cup, the national team once again finished runners-up as Kuwait won the final two matches of the tournament.

+In 1992, they won the 1992 Gulf Cup on home soil for the first time under the leadership of Sebastião Lapola, despite a 1–0 loss against Saudi Arabia in their final game.
+Mubarak Mustafa, won both the top scorer and man of the tournament awards.
 They were also named runners-up in the 1996 Gulf Cup.

-Qatar reached the Asian Zone's final qualifying round for France 1998.
+Qatar reached the Asian Zone's final qualifying round for the 1998 FIFA World Cup.
 After wins against China and Iran, they played their last match against Saudi Arabia, where a victory would have earned qualification.
 However, they lost out as Saudi Arabia won 1–0 to reach the finals.

 As 1998 Arab Cup hosts, they finished runners-up to Saudi Arabia.